Business growth strategies for SMEs in 2023

-- Take-off (“In this stage the key problems are how to grow rapidly and how to finance that growth.)
+- 4. Take-off (“In this stage, the key problems are how to rapidly grow and how to finance that growth.)

-HBR claims that the most important questions around the “take-off” stage cover areas such as delegation and cash.
+HBR claims that delegation and cash are the most important questions around the “take-off” stage.

 For now, though, let’s get into it – here are 10 strategies that can act as a business growth template to ensure your business continues on its path to success.

-This one is a specific for 2022.
+This one is specific to 2022.
 There is a lot to consider for the rising costs of business we are currently experiencing.
-It’s important for your business’ bottom line and subsequent growth that you follow some of these approaches:
+It’s important for your business's bottom line and subsequent growth that you follow some of these approaches: